nullcache/telebotx/README.md

 // Will upload the file from disk and send it to the recipient b.Send(recipient, a)

-// Next time you'll be sending this very *Audio, Telebot won't
+// Next time you'll be sending this very *Audio, TelebotX won't
 // re-upload the same file but rather utilize its Telegram FileID b.Send(otherRecipient, a)